 Name that emotion.
 The next time you feel out of control, practice naming your emotions: This is anger.
 This is envy.
 This is disappointment.
 When you feel strong emotions, they may seem stronger because you are experiencing several at once.
 Differentiating them helps you to have a better relationship with them, and to understand what they’re trying to tell you.

 Change your thinking.
-Even when you’re in a foul mood, resist the temptation to let your thoughts wander in negative directions: to what’s wrong with you, to old problems, to things that make you angry.
+Even when you’re in a foul mood, resist the temptation to let your thoughts wander in negative directions: to what’s wrong with you, to old problems, to things that make you feel insignificant.
 Think in ways that you know will bring out your positive emotions.
-For example: Rather than a problem or a bad experience, focus on plans and actions for the current day.
+For example: Rather than a problem or a bad experience, focus on actions for the current day or plans for the future.

 Practice positive thinking.
 Positive thinking is a skill that must be practiced.
 People talk about having “a spiritual practice”—it’s called that because you have to practice being spiritual.
-The practice is about working with what is, whether we like it or not.
+The practice of positive thinking is the same and is about working with what is, whether we like it or not.

 Stand by yourself.
 Often, when we’re afraid, we lose perspective on our good qualities.
 When you’ve experienced something stressful, treat yourself the way you treat your child when she’s had a bad day.
 Have a nice meal.
 Drink a cup of hot tea.
 Cover up with a blanket.
 Sit by the fire.
 Listen to relaxing music.
 Don’t turn against yourself in hard times—take care of yourself.

 Use a mantra.
 A mantra is a word or phrase that can be repeated over and over again.
 It can drown out negative thoughts and help you keep your focus in the present.
 Music can be a mantra.
 Prayer is a mantra.
 The sacred syllable Om is used as a mantra in eastern religions.
-My adult children have offered me helpful, secular mantras such as “It’s all good” and “No worries.”
-I recently saw a wonderful Israeli film, Ushpizin, in which the mantra was “All is God.”
-The Buddhist monk Thich Nhat Hanh offers up the mantra “Breathing in I calm myself.
-Breathing out I smile.”
+My adult children have helpful, secular mantras such as “It’s all good” and “No worries.”
+In the wonderful Israeli film, Ushpizin, the mantra is “All is God.”
+The Buddhist monk Thich Nhat Hanh offers up the mantra:

-The “Litany against Fear,” from Frank Herbert’s novel Dune, has served me as a mantra of sorts for 40 years, and was especially helpful during pregnancy and birth.
-I’ve memorized the words, so I’m ready with them at a moment’s notice.
-I even sometimes act them out:
+The “Litany against Fear,” from Frank Herbert’s novel Dune, serves as a mantra of sorts, and is especially helpful during pregnancy and birth:

 I must not fear